SangamnathIngalalli/portfolio/README.md

 ## 🚀 Project Highlights

 ### Automation Framework Development
-- Designed and implemented a robust test automation framework using Selenium WebDriver, TestNG, and Maven
+- Designed and implemented a robust test automation framework using Selenium WebDriver, TestNG, Maven, Gradle, Cucumber, and Playwright
 - Integrated with CI/CD pipelines for automated testing in DevOps environments
-- Reduced regression testing time by 60% through parallel test execution
+- Reduced regression testing time by 60% through parallel test execution and framework optimizations
+- Implemented BDD approach using Cucumber for better collaboration between teams
+- Enhanced test coverage with Playwright for reliable end-to-end testing

 ### API Testing Suite
-- Developed comprehensive API test suites using REST Assured
+- Developed comprehensive API test suites using REST Assured and GraphQL
-- Validated microservices architecture with 500+ test scenarios
+- Validated microservices architecture with 500+ test scenarios across REST and GraphQL endpoints
-- Implemented automated API performance testing
+- Implemented automated API performance testing for both REST and GraphQL services
+- Created efficient test queries and mutations for GraphQL APIs using tools like GraphiQL and Postman
+- Optimized API test coverage by leveraging GraphQL's type system and introspection

 ## 🛠️ Technical Documentation